With sea turtle and manatee sightings on the rise on Georgia’s coast, boaters should be on the lookout for these big and rare animals.

-- Buy a DNR eagle or new monarch butterfly license plate, or renew one of the older plate designs, including the hummingbird.
+- Buy a DNR eagle or monarch butterfly license plate, or renew one of the older plate designs, including the hummingbird.
 Most of the fees are dedicated to wildlife.
-Upgrade to a wild tag for only $25!
+Upgrade to a wild tag for only $25 more than a standard plate!
 Details at georgiawildlife.com/licenseplates.

 - Donate at gooutdoorsgeorgia.com.
 Click “Licenses and Permits” and log in to give.
 (New customers can create an account.)
 There’s even an option to round-up for wildlife.

 - Contribute to the Georgia Wildlife Conservation Fund when filing state income taxes—line 30 on form 500 or line 10 on form 500EZ.
 Giving is easy and every donation helps.

 - Donate directly to the agency.
 Learn more at georgiawildlife.com/donations.